hanschacko/worldcup/README.md

 like baseball basketball and American football.
-For example, many national team matches are against regional opponents as part of regional tournaments or world cup qualifiers and a disproportional amount of the available data is from segmented sources therefore, compiling something as simple as a relative ranking among all nations can be quite challenging.
+For example, many national team matches are against regional opponents as part of regional tournaments or world cup qualifiers and a disproportional amount of the available data is from segmented sources therefore, compiling something as simple as a relative ranking among all nations can be quite challenging.<br>
 FIFA’s response to this problem was the introduction of an official FIFA ranking for each member nation beginning in December 1992.
 The initial rankings were met with criticism and significant changes were implemented in January 1999 and July 2006.
 The initial ranking